rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.1.1.txt

 server
 ------
 enhancements
- - faster connection termination for connections that use exclusive queues
  - reduce disk use when creating and deleting queues
- - parallelise queue deletion
+ - faster connection termination and queue deletion for connections that use exclusive queues
  - miscellaneous persister performance improvements
  - extend queue leases on declaration
  - add 'client_flow' channel info item for 'rabbitmqctl list_channels'